jun3rd/madlibs/README.md

 ## tasks:
     - keep score:
-        - record user's name
+        - record user's name & timestamp (logplayers.csv)
-        - record all words by each user
+        - record all words by each user (logwords.csv)
-        - show most words used by each user
+        - show most words used by each user (logscores.csv)
         - show top-5 leader board of words by all users
+        - score players 1-point if word was never used
     - keep track of:
         - words that is used most frequent by each user